-Emmons medical providers are available to all students Monday-Friday, 9am-12pm and 1pm-4pm via Zoom telehealth consultation.
-Appointments and walk-ins are available.
-Students wishing to see a medical provider should call the front desk at 323.259.2657 to be put on a medical provider’s schedule.
+Emmons medical providers are available to all students Monday-Friday, 9am-12pm and 1pm-4pm for in person and walk-in visits.
+Appointments and walk-ins are available depending on the provider's schedules and availability.
+Students wishing to see a medical provider should call the front desk at (323) 259-2657 or email us at email@example.com to be put on a provider's schedule.
+Walk-in appointments vary by the day, and are subject to change at any given notice due to emergency situations, provider availability, etc. Walk-ins are reserved for sick and injury-related visits only.

 Student health insurance is a full service PPO plan that can be used by medical providers who are in network with united healthcare.
 Providers who do not accept United Health will accept UHCSR insurance at out-of-network rates.